neopragma/ruby-galaxy/README.md

 - Joy at seeing software actually running at this early stage of the project - less than a week in!
 - Anticipation that business value will be realized early, if the team continues to deliver at this rate.

+#### Comparison of Teams

+Both teams have completed their first few pieces of real work on the project.

+Team CorporateCogs has worked a total of 995 hours, of which only 157 hours were value-add activities, and their Lead Time up to this point is 758.
+Most of their time has been spent in estimating, documenting, requesting services from other teams in the organization, attending meetings, and waiting for thing; above all, waiting for things.
+They have no usable environments and no code written.
+They _do_ have lots of design documentation, including for things they ultimately will not need (like the database).
+Stakeholders are worried.
+Team members are stressed.
+Morale is low.
+Once they start assigning tasks to different individuals on the team, things will get much worse.

+Team CustomersPet spent under 30 hours to reach this point in their project.
+All their time after the initial analysis and planning activities has been value-add time.
+Their first piece of development work was designed to drive out a working set of environments and an automated CI/CD pipeline, and provides sufficient visible functionality to demonstrate to stakeholders that the team is making progress.
+Stakeholders are pleased.
+Team members are energized.
+Morale is high.
+Working collaboratively, they are able to complete tasks one-by-one faster than would be possible by having individuals work on different tasks in parallel.

+And this is only the beginning.